 - 2 small eggplant

 - 2 cloves garlic, peeled

-- 3 tablespoons olive oil plus extra for the pan
+- 3 tbsp olive oil plus extra for the pan

-- 1 teaspoon dried red pepper flakes (optional)
+- 1 tsp dried red pepper flakes (optional)

 - 2 tablespoons tomato paste